zilmasarjuna12/senior-software-enginer-test/README.md

 ```

 **2. Caching**
-- Using redis if there is api that the data does'nt frequently change like config, asset or cve.
+- Using redis if there is  data does'nt frequently change like config, asset or cve.

 **Maintain system state consistency**

 **1. Shadow state**
 - Rule Service stores the intended rules/decoders/suppressions in Git
 - Every change is a Change Set (ID, author, rollout plan)

 **2. Hourly reconcile job**
 Pull active rules from Wazuh Manager (REST/SSH read).

 **3. Idempotency & exactly-once effects**
 All policy pushes are idempotent (same request → same result).
 Include content hash in the API payload.